 - Poor temper control

-- Reckless behavior and lack of self-control such as drinking, drug use, sex with many partners, spending sprees
+- Reckless behavior and lack of self-control, such as drinking, drug use, sex with many partners, and spending sprees

 The depressive episode may include these symptoms:

 - Difficulty concentrating, remembering, or making decisions